ipeternella/pyrallel/README.md

 Some techniques may be better suited for some types of problems than others.
 Two main problems are included:

-1. `I/O bound` problems: problems that are limited by the I/O systems such as hard drive disk accesses, network requests, databases accesses, etc.
+1. `I/O bound problems`: problems that are limited by the I/O systems such as hard drive disk accesses, network requests, databases accesses, etc.

-2. `CPU bound` problems: problems that are limited by the speed of the CPU such as mathematical computations like matrices multiplications, summations, etc.
+2. `CPU bound problems`: problems that are limited by the speed of the CPU such as mathematical computations like matrices multiplications, summations, etc.

 Hence, the `problems` folder will contain these type of problems to test different algorithms against.